KamalDevelopers/Lynx/README.md

 ## Installation

-Install PyOpenGL manually for your platform.
+Install PyOpenGL and <a href="https://github.com/ArniDagur/python-adblock/releases/">python-adblock</a> manually for your platform.
 Also install Zenity if you are a Linux user.
 ```
 git clone https://github.com/KamalDevelopers/Lynx.git
 cd Lynx